readium/architecture/streamer/parser/a11y-metadata-parsing.md

 ### EPUB 3.X

 The array is created from the `meta` elements whose `property` attribute has the value `schema:accessibilityHazard`.
-Their value is pushed to the array.
+Their value (i.e. child textual content) is pushed to the array.

 ## AccessibilityControl